What information do we collect from you?

 How do we collect information from you?

-We collect the personal data that you may volunteer via: our website’s mailing list sign up form, online surveys, audience/artist/participant surveys and when booking tickets for South East Dance events.
+We collect the personal data that you may volunteer via: our website’s mailing list sign up form, online surveys, audience/artist/participant surveys, contracts and hire agreements, and when booking tickets for South East Dance events.

 How will we use the information about you?